whitjord/subnotes/README.md

 **Not Included in Subset of Markdown (partial list)**

-* Headers, this is because the Notecard's subtitles should act as headers .
+* Headers, this is because the *notecard*'s subtitles should act as headers.
-* Horizontal rules, there should be no need to seperate sections of a note, you would just create a new note.
+* Horizontal rules, there should be no need to seperate sections of a *note*, you would just create a new *notecard*.

 ## Spaced Repetition